 'Know me' is about every learner being secure in who they are, what is special about them and the people important to them.
 'Know others' is concerned with understanding our place and responsibility as community members.
 'Know how' is about the essential characteristics needed to learn and flourish in our constantly changing world.

-'He Manu Rere' provides guidance for all of Blockhouse Bay Learning Community and is is our goal to parent with parents, whānau and the community for every learner to leave our school with strong sense of 'Know Me', 'Know Others' and Know How', soaring into the next phase of their learning journey.
+'He Manu Rere' provides guidance for all of our Blockhouse Bay Learning Community.
+It is our goal to partner with parents, whānau and the community for every learner to leave our school with strong sense of 'Know Me', 'Know Others' and Know How', soaring into the next phase of their learning journey.

-The New Zealand National curriculum is presented to our learners through an inquiry based approach.
+At Blockhouse Bay School, the New Zealand National Curriculum is presented to our learners through an inquiry based approach.
 Curiosity and wonder starts a learning journey to enable learners to seek knowledge, ask questions, find out, understand, ask 'what now?' and reflect.

 At Blockhouse Bay Primary School we cast a spotlight on the richness of our wonderfully diverse community.
 Community celebrations are at the heart of this and each year we gather to share such events as Matariki, Chinese New Year and Diwali.
 Supported by the wider community, our School Carnival in December celebrates, respects and acknowledges all cultures.